 Annual Leave and Public Holidays

 Annual leave and public holiday entitlement is expressed in terms of days in the Agenda for Change Handbook.
 This will not change.
 However, the length of the working week for Agenda for Change staff in Scotland is reducing.
-From 1 April 2024, the standard working week reduced from 37.5 to 37 hours.
-This will mean that annual leave and public holiday entitlement, as expressed in hours, will be calculated in line with the new working hours.
+From 1 April 2024, the standard working week reduced from 37.5 to 37 hours, meaning a standard day reduced from 7.5 hours (7 hours 30 minutes) to 7.4 hours (7 hours 24 minutes).
+Annual leave and public holiday entitlement, as expressed in hours, reduced in proportion.

 A spreadsheet setting out annual leave and public holiday entitlement in hours, in the context of the reduction of the working week, can be found here.

 The spreadsheet is divided into tabs setting out tables for different circumstances, and covers both annual leave and public holidays.
 With regard to annual leave, entitlement as set out in the Agenda for Change Handbook is 27 days on appointment, 29 days after 5 years’ service, and 33 days after 10 years.
 Yearly entitlement in hours is calculated by taking working time, dividing by 5 and multiplying by the relevant number of days (27, 29 or 33).
-The result of this calculation is then rounded to the nearest half hour.
+For part-time staff, this is then rounded to the nearest half hour.

-The public holiday section contains tab setting out entitlement at each stage of the reduction of the working week.
-In 2024-25, the standard working week has been reduced to 37 hours, meaning the standard length of a public holiday day is 7.4 hours (7 hours 24 minutes).
+The public holiday section contains tabs setting out entitlement at each stage of the reduction of the working week.
+As noted above, from 1 April 2026 the standard working week will reduce to 36 hours, giving a standard working day of 7.2 hours.
 Again, entitlement is worked out according to working hours, divided by 5 and multiplied by 8.
 It is then rounded up to the nearest half day, as per paragraph 13.6 of the Agenda for Change Handbook.

 To use the spreadsheet, go to the appropriate tab and find the range within which the relevant working hours sit, then read across to determine entitlement.
-For example, a part-time member of staff with 10 years’ service (who is therefore entitled to 33 days of annual leave a year) whose new hours in 2024-25 are 30.8, would sit in the range between 30.87 and 30.8 on the 33 days annual leave table, and is therefore entitled to 203.5 hours of annual leave.
+For example, a part-time member of staff with 10 years’ service (who is therefore entitled to 33 days of annual leave a year) whose new working week from 1 April 2026 is 28.8 hours, would sit in the range between 28.75 and 28.82 on the 33 days annual leave table, and is therefore entitled to 190 hours of annual leave.

 The online calculator does all these calculations automatically and is therefore the most convenient way of determining entitlement in any given situation.
 The calculator can also be used to determine entitlement for staff who depart or take up post part way through the leave year, or change contracted hours within a given leave year.